 With this soldering method, the operators need to be close to hot solder pot and flux smoke.
 Thus, this method is more challenging to do, and it is dangerous for the operators.

-Advantage: low cost per solder joints, fast soldering speed.
+Advantage: low cost per solder joint, fast soldering speed.

 - Wave Soldering